 Keep Your Website Safe

 While some hosting companies only allow characters and numbers for your username, make your username as complex as possible.
 Something like “Th15i5M4Uz3r” would be good.
-As for your FTP password, ALWAYS use a combination of upper and lower characters, numbers and special characters and make your password at least 8-12 characters or whatever your hosting provider will allow.
+As for your FTP password, ALWAYS use a combination of upper and lower characters, numbers and special characters.
+Also, make your password at least 8-12 characters or whatever your hosting provider will allow.

-If you don’t update your website yourself and instead contract someone else to do it, ask them to send you the FTP information just so you know that whoever’s working on your site is doing what they can to minimize risk.
+If you don’t update your website yourself, you’ll need to get the FTP information just so you know that whoever’s working on your site has a good username and password.

 Connect to your site regularly.